CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 In a sealed event, you start with 6 packs of cards.
 Open all 6 and build the best deck you can from the contents.

 #### Commander
 Commander is a casual, multiplayer format.
 A deck consists of a legendary creature, the eponymous commander, and 99 other cards.
 You may only have a single copy of any card in your deck outside of basic lands.
 All cards in the deck must match the commanders color identity, which is defined as all colors of mana in the commander's casting cost as well as any activated abilities it has.
-For example, a deck that has designated Aesi as its commander may only consist of green and blue cards, while a deck led by Kenrrith, the Returned King can contain cards of all five colors.
+For example, a deck that has designated Aesi as its commander may only consist of green and blue cards, while a deck led by Kenrith, the Returned King can contain cards of all five colors.

 ![Aesi, Tyrant of Gyer Strait](https://cards.scryfall.io/large/front/d/6/d607b003-6b48-429c-a7fd-45b8dd1bb4f9.jpg?1665822343)

 ![Kenrith, the Returned King](https://cards.scryfall.io/large/front/0/e/0e259db1-14db-4314-998c-6a076a28d8cb.jpg?1691056044)

-In addition to the unique deck construction rules, your commander starts the game in the *command zone*.
-Commanders can be cast while in the command zone.
-Each time you commander would be sent to the graveyard or be exiled, you may choose to have them return to the command zone.
+In addition to the unique deck construction rules, commander makes some changes to how the game is played.
+Your will commander start the game in the *command zone*, and can be cast while in the command zone.
+Each time your commander would be sent to the graveyard or be exiled, you may choose to have them return to the command zone.
 If you do, they will cast 2 more mana to cast for each time they have been returned there.
 In commander, players will also lose the game if they have been dealt 21 damage by a single commander.

-### Playing the game
+### Other notes for playing the game

 ## Important terms
 - The stack